kwiatks/climate-change-setup-oxford/README.md

 ## Where the IBM team will be

-We will be in the Large Meeting Room (LMR) upstairs in the Foundry.
+We will be in the Large Meeting Room (LMR) upstairs in the Foundry on Friday.
 Please come along to it to ask any questions you may have.

-We will also be going round to each team if you have made a specifc request via the Mentor request booking system.
+Saturday/Sunday :  We will be downstairs - please  book a formal 15 min mentoring session or just catch one  of us if you see we are free.

+## HOT NEWS

+Please got to https://github.com/IBM/ibmpairs/tree/master/examples where we have published some Notebooks very relevant to the Climate Change theme of the weekend.

 ## Important : must do by 8:40pm on Friday 7th Feb